jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

  - lu = least_utilized
  - ds = data_sovereignty

-1. cd into the lab_7 python directory and access client help with the *-h* argument:
+1. On the Rome VM cd into the lab_7 python directory and access client help with the *-h* argument:
     ```
     cd ~/SRv6_dCloud_Lab/lab_7/python
     python3 jalapeno.py -h